-[inline_cta_one] In addition to mitigating detox, the body’s reaction to exercise can deflect the occurrence of relapse.
-Studies have shown great success for those who engaged in physical activity during recovery, versus those who remained stagnant.
+In addition to mitigating detox, the body’s reaction to exercise can deflect the occurrence of relapse.
+Studies have shown great success for those who engaged in physical activity during recovery versus those who remained stagnant.

 Aside from the physical benefits, exercise gives those in recovery an objective and a focus.
 But building up strenuousness gradually is important, as many people recovering from addiction find exercise difficult at the beginning.
-Use the abilities you already have to gradually build strength and endurance.
-Consider these ideas when starting an exercise regimen:
+Use the abilities you already have to build strength and endurance gradually.

 - Stay hydrated throughout the day and eat light meals to boost energy before a workout.